masak/strangelyconsistent-blog-posts/revenge-of-the-oslo-hackathon.markdown

 My weekend, in brief:

-* jnthn and I arrived Oslo on the Thursday, and watched Damian Conway giving and awesome presentation in a bar.
+* jnthn and I arrived Oslo on the Thursday, and watched Damian Conway giving an awesome presentation in a bar.
 No-one combines geek jokes, almost-accurate physics, and Perl programming like Damian.

 * On the Saturday, I spent about an hour introducing a group of newcomers to